 I was happily surprised when I found the place – a lovely spot next to the river.
-I arrived at around 5pm and its was very crowded already so it was a bit hard to find a place.
+I arrived at around 5pm and it was very crowded already so it was a bit hard to find a place.
 Note to self: arrive earlier at free places 🙂 I found a little spot next to a tree so I had some shade.
 The other camping car people were friendly and some came by for a chat.
-The supermarket was a 5 minute walk and the Kebab place right next to the camping car spot was open until 10pm.
+The supermarket was a 5-minute walk and the Kebab place right next to the camping car spot was open until 10 pm.
 Perfect opportunity to buy some fries, cold drinks and use the restrooms 🙂

 Waking up in Dieue Sur Meuse I found out that I had a flat tire!
 Not so much backpacking like a boss 😀 Luckily, I drive a Renault Trafic and there is a Renault Garage in even the tiniest village in France 🙂 I found one in Verdun and the guys were lovely and fixed my tire for free!
 That same morning I could move on to Besancon.

 Besancon – Camping Besançon – La Plage

 Chasing the sun going down south, it was quite a drive to Besançon.
 At around 4pm I arrived at Camping de Besançon- La Plage.
 I chose this camping because it had easy access to the city of Besançon with a new tramline.
 Pizza, baguettes and croissants easy to get from the reception area.
 Also, a large commercial centre with a Carrefour, Lidl and Mcdonalds was right next to the tramline – both within walking distance from the camping.